OpenCity2k/SC2k-docs/simulation spec.md

 2. `cass`
 3. `iamacheat`
 4. `noah`
-5. `mrsoleary`
+5. `newhouse`
 6. `priscilla`
 7. `gilmartin`
 8. `joke`

-- `newhouse`
-  - The above cheat doesn't appear implemented, but was likely intended to start a firestorm disaster.
+- `newhouse` doesn't work, because when 'n' is typed, the game starts looking for noah, and never reaches this.